joeybaker/ticktick-csv-to-taskpaper-for-omnifocus/README.md

 - [OmniFocus TaskPaper Reference Guide - Support - The Omni Group](https://support.omnigroup.com/omnifocus-taskpaper-reference/ "OmniFocus TaskPaper Reference Guide - Support - The Omni Group")

+## Important

+TickTick backups DO NOT include file attachments, so they cannot be referenced or included in this conversion to TaskPaper for OmniFocus.
+You'll need to download/copy files from within the TickTick app directly if you wish to retain them.

 ## Usage

 1. Login to your TickTick account via the [webapp](https://ticktick.com/webapp).